woocommerce/woocommerce-ios/docs/fakeable.md

 It uses a single template, [`Fakes.swifttemplate`](../CodeGeneration/Sourcery/Fakes/Fakes.swifttemplate), to generate the code.
 It's written using [Swift templates](https://cdn.rawgit.com/krzysztofzablocki/Sourcery/master/docs/writing-templates.html).

 Please refer to the [Sourcery reference](https://cdn.rawgit.com/krzysztofzablocki/Sourcery/master/docs/index.html) for more info about how to write templates.

+## Adding Fakeable to a New Xcode Framework

+1. In Xcode target settings, add Codegen to the Xcode framework in General > Frameworks and Libraries.
+2. Add a new file `{{FrameworkName}}-Fakes.yaml` under [`CodeGeneration/Sourcery/Fakes`](../CodeGeneration/Sourcery/Fakes) similar to other yaml files in the same folder.
+3. In [`Fakes.swifttemplate`](../CodeGeneration/Sourcery/Fakes/Fakes.swifttemplate), add a line to import the new framework.
+4. In [`Rakefile`](../Rakefile) which includes the script for `rake generate` command, add the new framework to the list of frameworks for Fakeable generation similar to other frameworks.
+5. Now you can try generating fake methods as instructed in an earlier section.